 Can A Job Turn Into A Career?

 You are always the boss of yourself.
-You know yourself better, so if you are serious with your financial goals, here are ways on how you can turn your job into a career.
+You know yourself better, so if you are serious about your financial goals, here are ways how you can turn your job into a career.

 Set Your Goals

 Know what interests you.
-If you are in a job where you are happy, and it is your passion, then set a goal or plan on how you can achieve your professional goal.
-Also, know your skills, where you are good at and develop them.
+If you are in a job where you are happy and it is your passion, then set a goal or plan on how you can achieve your professional goal.
+Also, know your skills and where you are good at, and develop them.
 Having a specific skill set helps you to make a mark in your job role.